vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 a\.
 Before m or v (as when final: 143 a), it is changed to n: thus, from √gam come áganma, aganmahi, ganvahi, jaganvā́ṅs (which appear to be the only quotable cases).
-According to the grammarians, the same change is made in the inflection of root-stems before bh and su: thus, praçānbhis, praçānsu (from praçām: pra + √çam).
+According to the grammarians, the same change is made in the inflection of root-stems before bh and su: thus, praśānbhis, praśānsu (from praśām: pra + √śam).
 No derived noun-stem ends in m.

 b\.
-The ÇB. and KÇS. have kámvant and çāmvant, and CbU. has kamvara.
+The śB. and KśS. have kámvant and śāmvant, and CbU. has kamvara.

 213\.
 Final म् m in external combination is a servile sound, being assimilated to any following consonant.
 Thus: